 How does adding value to your home help to maximise its selling potential?
 That is a question we nearly always have to answer when advising people who are looking to sell their home.

-Put your buyer’s hat on and view your home through the eyes of a prospective purchaser, that lime green chimney breast, personalised items or clutter is not everyone’s cup of tea and can actually de-value your property.
+Chiefly, our advice always revolves around advanced preparation before you actually place your house on the market.
+Put your buyer’s hat on and view your home through the eyes of a prospective purchaser.
+That lime green chimney breast, personalised items or clutter is not everyone’s cup of tea and can devalue your property.

-furniture when they visit your home, it disrupts the flow and focus and makes your space look cramped.
-Try to store at least 1 item of furniture from each room so your rooms look larger.
+This one might sound strange in a top tips for selling your home guide, however, making sure you store away furniture (in your clutter-free outbuilding) is essential to adding value to your home and ensuring viewers see it at its full potential.
+Potential buyers don’t want to be colliding into furniture when they visit your home.
+It disrupts the flow and focus and makes your space look cramped.
+Try to store at least 1 item of furniture from each room, so your rooms look more prominent.

 Remember painting a room is relatively cheap and can be totally transformed for an average of £75

-This article has been written in conjunction with love2move by Buffalo Interiors
+This article has been written in conjunction with love2move by Buffalo Interiors.

 Buffalo Interiors – Designers Guild Stockist